Prior to acceptance

 Are GRE scores required?

-Yes, we require scores for the GRE verbal, quantitative, and analytical tests, with the exception of the Fast Track students (see below).
+We only require official scores for the GRE verbal, quantitative, and analytical tests, if you do not have one semester of calculus and two semesters of statistics, with a grade of B or above, on your college transcripts.
+Another exception is that of the Fast Track students (see below).

 Do you require official GRE test scores?

-ETS submits official scores to the department electronically; for our information, please do report your scores in your application for our information.
+In case that you do have to take the GRE, ETS submits official scores to the department electronically; for our information, please do report your scores in your application (e.g. in your cover letter).
 GRE scores are only valid for five years after the date of the test.

 Are there any minimum GRE test scores?